Graduate Degrees + Admission

 The mean time to Ph.D. is six years.
 After graduation, Ph.D. recipients from Berkeley take their place among the nation’s scientific leaders, in both academia and industry.

 The Physics Department only admits graduate students for the fall.
-The Fall 2020 graduate application deadline is December 16.
+The Fall 2020 graduate application deadline is December 16, 2019 at 8:59 PM (Pacific Standard Time)/11:59 PM (Eastern Standard Time).

 - You must apply online.
 To go to the online graduate application, please click here.